Neven96/Game-of-life/README.md

 - But now it's mostly modular
 - Many smaller, but more maneuverable files
 - Has an even more improved UI

+## Version 4

+- Same as version 3, but minified for speed
+- Probably will not be updated again